-- 2. Using the supplied handle rotate the safety prop towards the prop rest. - After the top of the prop is in position, lower the body until the prop tab is just into the slot.
+- 2. Rotate the safety prop towards the prop rest. - 3.
+After the top of the prop is in position, lower the body until the prop is just resting in the prop rest.
 Do not power the debris body down on to the prop.
 This will secure the body from falling.